Adaptive Constraint Satisfaction for Markov Decision Process Congestion Games: Application to Transportation Networks: Congestion Reduction in Ride-share Networks

-where $\mu$ is a time-money tradeoff parameter, $\omega_{tsa_{s'}} = 0.1$ models the traffic congestion effects due to all drivers who decide to traverse from $s$ to $s'$.
-The distance between states $d_{ss'}$ is estimated using the Haversine distance between $s$ and $s'$'s longitude and latitude information.
-If $s' = s$, the trip distance $d_{ss'}$ is estimated to be 1 mile.

-The customer demand rate is derived from TLC data per time interval per day.
-We assume that the TLC data is proportionally a reasonable representation of ride demands in Manhattan.
-From~\cite{uber_vs_taxi_demand}, the Uber rider demand is about three times that of the Yellow Taxi's at the beginning of 2019.
-Therefore we scale the TLC ride demand data by $3$.
+where $m_{ts's}$ is given by~\eqref{eqn:trip_costs} and the customer demand rate is derived from TLC data per time interval per day.
+We estimate the Uber ride demand to be 2.5 times more than the Yellow Taxi's ride demand in January 2019~\cite{uber_vs_taxi_demand} and scale the TLC data accordingly. \end{enumerate}}